 To see if you qualify for IBR, contact your servicer(s) or follow the link below to the U.S. Department of Education's Repayment Estimator.

 Income-Sensitive Repayment (ISR)

-This program may be a good option if you have a Stafford, PLUS or Grad PLUS loan(s) under the FFEL Program and want to lower your payments for a relatively brief period of time.
+This program may be a good option if you have a Stafford, PLUS or Grad PLUS loan(s) under the FFELP and want to lower your payments for a relatively brief period of time.
 With an ISR plan, your servicer(s) determines your monthly payment based on your Adjusted Gross Income and will readjust your payments annually based on your reported earnings.